 Investment Style Risk.
 The fund is an index fund.
 Therefore, the fund follows the securities included in the index during upturns as well as downturns.
 Because of its indexing strategy, the fund does not take steps to reduce market exposure or to lessen the effects of a declining market, even though these stocks may go in and out of favor based on market and economic conditions.
+The index does not weigh securities on the basis of investor protection, limitations or differences in the quality of financial reporting or other oversight mechanisms.
+Therefore, the fund will follow the securities in the index without consideration of these factors.
 In addition, because of the fund's expenses, the fund's performance may be below that of the index.

+At times the segment of the markets represented by the index may underperform other market segments.
 A significant percentage of the index may be composed of securities in a single industry or sector of the economy.
 If the fund is focused in an industry or sector, it may present more risks than if it were broadly diversified over numerous industries and sectors of the economy.
+Because of the way the index is composed, the index may perform differently or worse than an index that is based solely on market capitalization.